 For more general updates, continue to check our project site; showing all the great stuff we’re doing and key information about the project.
-Alongside the project site, also be sure to check out our blog post which will be up next week!
+Alongside the project site, also be sure to check out our blog post.

 What we did this week:

 - Testing the ‘Reset Password’ feature to ensure it works